Discord: solidslime

 This means if the player are already used to the controller, it will take some time (from days to weeks) to get used to the adapter.

 Also, a player that is used to the controller can develop wrong techniques that are not compatible with adapter and real life table tennis.
-For example, they might rely on using the wrist to drive the racket, instead of using the body rotation.
+For example, they might rely on snapping the wrist to drive the racket, instead of using the body rotation.
 Check the “RESOURCES” question for more tips about this.

 If you still would like to reduce the weight of the VR racket, I’d recommend looking into getting lithium AAA batteries (can be 8~10g), and AAA to AA battery adapters so you can use the AAA batteries in the controller.